Meet the Corps

 USC College Advising Corps: Compton Unified School District Our USC CAC college advisers are recent college graduates who work full-time at our partner high schools, helping students achieve their college dreams.
 We are very proud that our advisers hail from diverse backgrounds but are united in their passion to help youth realize their educational potential.
 Get to know our advisers better who serve in the Compton Unified School District in four high schools.

 Ninethe Villafuerte (B.A.
-California State University Long Beach), is a first-year adviser, placed at Compton Early College High School.
+California State University Long Beach), is a second-year adviser, placed at Compton Early College High School.
 Ninethe grew up in the city of Paramount and graduated from Paramount High School.
 With the support of many loved ones in her life, Ninethe pursued her post-secondary education at CSULB, obtaining a bachelor’s degree in Sociology and a minor in Human Development.
 Here is where she developed an interest in studying the difference in socioeconomic status between societies.
 Coming from a low-income household, Ninethe is a proud, first-generation college graduate.
 She hopes to set an example for plenty of students who are following similar dreams of being the first in their families to attend college.
 Ninethe developed her passion for working closely with youth during her undergraduate years.
 She served as a private tutor during the pandemic, helping students thrive in their studies following very unusual and difficult circumstances.
 She continued her work with students as a college tutor with the AVID program.
 Throughout this job, she worked closely with first-generation high school students from diverse backgrounds to strengthen their educational abilities while providing college readiness.
 Since then, Ninethe developed a passion for helping underrepresented students pursue post-secondary education.
 The USC College Advising Corps has given her the great opportunity to further influence students in her work.
 As a college adviser, her main goal includes increasing the college attainment rate for students of low-income communities to provide equal opportunities for all.

 Allegra Gutierrez (B.A.
-University of California, Los Angeles), placed at Centennial High School, is a first-year adviser with a bachelor’s degree in Chicano/a Studies.
+University of California, Los Angeles), placed at Centennial High School, is a second-year adviser with a bachelor’s degree in Chicano/a Studies.
 She transferred from Santa Monica College, where she was active in the Scholars and Adelante Programs.
 She served as the Psychology Club Secretary, as well as an SMC Student Ambassador.
 As an ambassador, she met with new/prospective students in the Welcome Center and assisted hopeful transfers in their application process.
 Being a first-generation student, and the daughter of Mexican-American Immigrants, she found a passion for advising first-generation students in navigating higher education.
 Once at UCLA, Allegra joined Bruin Partners, traveling to Phoenix Continuation School and tutoring students in effort to catch up on HS graduation credit.
 Having to balance being a full-time commuter student and working part-time, Allegra dedicated any free time to volunteering in education throughout LA.
 She later taught mediation facilitation to 6-8th grade students in Inglewood, utilizing her Words Work mediation training.
 Through UCLA, she was also able to tutor/mentor 9-12 students in all subjects at the Mar Vista Family Center.
 Allegra created connections with students from underrepresented backgrounds and pushed them to strive for academic excellence.
 Most importantly, she learned to shape educational obstacles as opportunities for growth, passing this mentality onto each site.
 A Bay Area native, Allegra fell in love with Los Angeles and is now a proud Bro-jan!
 During her time as a USC College Adviser, Allegra’s goals are to assist all of her senior students in post-high school plans, while eliminating imposter syndrome by reassuring each student they do belong in higher education.

-Edwin Alvarado (B.S Kinesiology (Sports Studies) California State University of Northridge) is placed at Dominguez Compton High and is a first-year adviser.
+Edwin Alvarado (B.S Kinesiology (Sports Studies) California State University of Northridge) is placed at Dominguez Compton High and is a second-year adviser.
 Before being a college adviser, Edwin worked in the fast food industry, retail as well as the automotive industry.
 This allowed him to learn a lot of transferable skills such as teamwork, flexibility, adaptability, time management, and working under pressure.
 After graduating Edwin received a temporary position at Santa Monica College for Student Clerk Services.
 It was his first time working at a community college and being surrounded by students made him feel like he was back in school.
 A couple of months after he received a part-time job as an Academic Mentor for UCLA's athletic department.
 Edwin managed a unique caseload of 10-12 freshmen or transfer student-athletes by monitoring academic and eligibility processes but also transitioning into UCLA's academic environment.
 He would also report and collect data every week to full-time staff in Academics, Students Services, and Coaches.
 Edwin has always been a big fan of sports mainly soccer and having that opportunity to not only work for UCLA but also with athletes was a great experience.
 Edwin also had a deeper appreciation for academics as he saw how rigorous students' caseloads would be.
 Edwin accepted a job opportunity at Moorpark as an exam proctor.
 Edwin was still looking for his first full-time job and ran across a USC posting about a position called College Adviser.
 Edwin having had previous experience working with students, felt that working for USC's CAC could help him grow as a young professional and also help the male demographic apply to college.

 USC College Advising Corps: Duarte Unified School District Our USC CAC college advisers are recent college graduates who work full-time at our partner high schools, helping students achieve their college dreams.
 We are very proud that our advisers hail from diverse backgrounds but are united in their passion to help youth realize their educational potential.
 Get to know our adviser better who serves in Duarte Unified School District in one high school.